ISO/IEC 5230: Certification

 Continuous means that follow-up reviews or audits are conducted to confirm that the organization continues to be compliant with the standard.
 Maintenance of certification requires periodic re-audits to confirm that the quality open source compliance program continues to function as specified and intended.
 These should occur at least annually, but are often conducted more frequently (in consultation with management), especially while the Quality Open Source Compliance Program is still under development.

 Additionally, ISO/IEC 5230 is functionally identical to OpenChain 2.1, which enables free self-certification via the project's web app.

 Dissemination

 On October 19, 2020, the Eclipse Foundation announced that it is the first open source foundation to be certified to ISO/IEC 5230.
 Several companies, including SAP, Toshiba, Samsung Electronics and LG Electronics have publicly announced their conformance to OpenChain.

+In April 2017 The first strategic advisors, Catharina Maracke and Matija Šuklje were announced as the first strategic advisors for the project.